SAP-samples/teched2023-AD264/exercises/ex1/README.md

 }
 ```

+</details>

 > To open the code editor, just double-click on the `db/data-model.cds` file in the explorer tree.

-</details>
+> In the following exercises, feel free to use the graphical modeler or the code editor as you like.
+Find out what works for you.<br>
+In the solutions though, we will print the textual form, as it's more convenient to copy/paste.

 ## Create a CDS Service